Moduli of surfaces in $\mathbb{P}^3$: Abstract

 \section{Abstract}

 The main goal of this paper is to construct a compactification of the moduli space of degree $d \ge 5$ surfaces in $\mathbb{P}^3_{\C}$, i.e. a parameter space whose interior points correspond to (equivalence classes of) smooth surfaces in $\mathbb{P}^3$ and whose boundary points correspond to degenerations of such surfaces.
-Motivated by numerous others (see, for example \cite{ksb}, \cite{alexeev}, \cite{hacking}), we consider a divisor $D$ on a Fano variety $Z$ as a pair $(Z, D)$ satisfying certain properties.
+We consider a divisor $D$ on a Fano variety $Z$ as a pair $(Z, D)$ satisfying certain properties.
 We find a modular compactification of such pairs and, in the case of $Z = \PP^3$ and $D$ a surface, use their properties to classify the pairs on the boundary of the moduli space.